-Yolanda Caldera-Durant is director of programs at Fund the People.
+Yolanda Caldera-Durant is Vice President at Fund the People.
 She is responsible for overseeing educational and research efforts aimed at equipping foundation and nonprofit leaders to maximize investment in the nonprofit workforce.
 Yolanda is also an adjunct professor at the University of Connecticut’s Nonprofit Management Program at the Department of Public Policy.

 Yolanda’s community leadership includes serving on the board of Project Access New Haven, which serves to increase access to medical care and services for underserved patients in the New Haven area.
 She is also an advisor on the board of the Progreso Latino Fund at the Community Foundation of Greater New Haven, Co-Coordinator for Las Comadres New Haven/Bridgeport, part of a national network that builds connections and community among Latinas, and Beta Sigma Alpha, a community service sorority focused on supporting Latinas in the pursuit of higher education.

 Yolanda holds an M.S. in nonprofit management from the New School University and a B.A. in sociology from the University of Connecticut.